Admission for the January 2025 academic session is ongoing Apply Now!

 Intermediate Microeconomics II2

-• Identify and distinguish between and among different market structures in industrial settings;
+• Identify and distinguish between and among different market structures in industrial settings.

 • Appreciate how consumers, businesses, and government combine available resources to produce output at optimal levels.